ffedox/alicefedotova/content/publication/paper-media-mutations/index.md

 ### 5. Toward the Automatic Identification of Isotopies

 **Alice Fedotova**
-Department of Interpreting and Translation

-University of Bologna
+Department of Interpreting and Translation, University of Bologna

 **Alberto Barrón-Cedeño**
-Department of Interpreting and Translation

-University of Bologna
+Department of Interpreting and Translation, University of Bologna

 ### Abstract